Correlation between electronic polarization and shift current in cubic and hexagonal semiconductors LiZn$X$ ($X$ = P, As, Sb): Introduction

-The polymorphism in Li-Zn-based semiconductors of $A^IB^{II}C^V$-type provides a rather unique opportunity to explore the effects of the crystal structure and chemical species on the shift current conductivity.
+Shift current has long been considered as a promising alternative to the conventional $p$-$n$ junction based solar cell devices as this bulk response arises because of the real-space shift of charge centers in noncentrosymmetric materials, thereby producing a less dissipative photocurrent of topological origin~\cite{Morimoto2016}, not confined to the Shockley-Queisser (SQ) limit of conventional solar cells~\cite{Choi2009,Yang2010,Ogawa2017}.
+However, the photoconversion efficiency of BPVE materials is found to be much below the SQ limit for intermediate to large gap semiconductors so far~\cite{Pusch_2023}.

+For potential applications, a clear understanding of the BPVE response on structural details along with new materials with large BPVE response is of paramount importance.
+In this regard, a quantitative comparison between theory and experiments have been carried out for a variety of materials, such as the well-known multiferroic BiFeO$_3$~\cite{Young2012}, ferroelectric BaTiO$_3$~\cite{Pal2021} and its derivative~\cite{Pal2021} and SbSI~\cite{Sotome2019}.
+Recently, materials with large shift current have also been predicted~\cite{Sadhukhan2020,Brehm2014,Zhang2019,Julen2020}.
+Nevertheless, dependence of shift current magnitude on crystal structure and chemical species is still not fully understood.

+Shift current is a bulk phenomenon dependent on the average distance moved by the charge carriers during optical transition, the so called shift vector.
+The shift vector is defined by the difference of Berry connections of initial and final states participating in the optical transition~\cite{Young2012,Young2012BTO}.
+Most studies on the structure-BPVE relationship hitherto have focused on materials with nonvanishing spontaneous polarization.
+Shift current response therein is found to be dependent on the bonding character and charge delocalization of the electronic states and polarization~\cite{Tan2016}.
+Fregoso {\it et al.}~\cite{Fregoso2017} have explicitly shown that the zone-averaged shift vector is directly proportional to the difference in electronic polarizations between the initial and final states involved in the optical transition lying across the in-gap chemical potential in insulators.

+In ferroelectrics, although the magnitude of the shift current conductivity (SCC) is not directly related to the total ferroelectric polarization~\cite{Tan2016,Brehm2014}, theoretical and experimental studies~\cite{Nakamura2017,Kim2020} on the ferroelectric charge transfer complex tetrathiafulvalene-$p$-chloranil (TTF-CA) suggest that SCC may, in fact, be related to the electronic part of the polarization ($P^{\rm el}$), quantified in terms of the Berry phases of the Bloch bands~\cite{Vanderbilt1993}.
+Specifically, large shift current response can be generated in the lower-symmetry ferroelectric structure of TTF-CA which also possesses significant $P^{\rm el}$, approximately 20 times larger than the ionic contribution, $P^{\text{ion}}$.

+A systematic and quantitative understanding of the relationship between SCC and $P^{\rm el}$, however, is lacking.
+Moreover, it remains unclear if this correlation can also be extended to piezoelectric materials where polarization can only be induced by external strain.

+Here, we address the dependence of SCC on the structure and composition, revealing subtle aspects of the structure-BPVE relationship, by carrying out a systematic and comparative density functional (DF) investigation of the SCC in the $ABC$ semiconductors LiZn$X$ ($X$ = N, P, As, Sb).
 Many members of the $ABC$ semiconductor family can be synthesized in cubic as well as hexagonal structures, both of which are noncentrosymmetric.
+The polymorphism in Li-Zn-based semiconductors of $A^IB^{II}C^V$-type provides a rather unique opportunity to explore the effects of the crystal structure and chemical species on the SCC.